Oil prices rise on economic outlook, drawdown in fuel stocks

 Meanwhile, the U.S. House of Representatives gave final approval on Wednesday to one of the largest economic stimulus measures in American history, a sweeping $1.9 trillion COVID-19 relief bill that gives President Joe Biden his first major victory in office.

-Reporting by Julia Payne and Jessica Jaganathan; Editing by Christopher Cushing and Emelia Sithole-Matarise
+Reporting by Julia Payne and Jessica Jaganathan; editing by Jason Neely and Emelia Sithole-Matarise

 Our Standards: The Thomson Reuters Trust Principles.